University of Dhaka: Dhaka Viswavidyalay Patrika

-Dhaka Viswavidyalay Patrika (ঢাকা বিশ্ববিদ্যালয় পত্রিকা, alternate spelling: Dhaka Bishwabiddyaloy Patrika) is an open-access peer-reviewed academic research journal, published since 1973 and funded by the University of Dhaka.
-The scholarly journal publishes research articles written in Bengali on literature, history, religion, philosophy, fine arts, music, business, law, science, social science, biology, economics, politics, etc. Serajul Islam Choudhury was the founding editor of this journal.
+Dhaka Viswavidyalay Patrika (ঢাকা বিশ্ববিদ্যালয় পত্রিকা; alternate spelling: Dhaka Bishwabiddyaloy Patrika) is an open-access peer-reviewed academic research journal published since 1973 and funded by the University of Dhaka.
+The scholarly journal publishes research articles written in Bengali on literature, history, religion, philosophy, fine arts, music, business, law, science, social science, biology, economics, and politics.
+Serajul Islam Choudhury was the founding editor of this journal.

 Publication history

 The first issue was published in December 1973.
-From 1979 to 1976 it was published once a year as an annual publication.
-From 1977 to 1983 it was published twice a year as a semi-annual.
-Published twice in 1984 as June and October issues.
-Since 1985, the magazine has been published regularly in February, June and October.
+From 1973 to 1976, it was published once a year as an annual publication.
+From 1977 to 1983, it was published twice a year as a semi-annual.
+It was published twice in 1984, as June and October issues.
+Since 1985, the journal has been published regularly in February, June, and October.

 Review system

 Researchers are invited to submit two copies of manuscripts on different subjects.
 In addition to the chief editor, an editorial board selects manuscripts for publication.
-Selected articles are sent to relevant subject-experts for review and based on their opinion they are published.
-After its establishment, the paper used to publish the research articles of Dhaka University teachers, researchers and affiliated college teachers; Since 1997, the writings of researchers outside the university have been accepted and published.
+Selected articles are sent to relevant subject experts for review and, based on their opinion, are published.
+After its establishment, the paper used to publish the research articles of Dhaka University teachers, researchers, and affiliated college teachers; since 1997, the writings of researchers outside the university have been accepted and published.